 How to recognise problems with transparency and feedback

 It’s hard to generate metrics for transparency and feedback as they might be very subjective to different people interacting with your application.
-It is strongly connected with reliability issues I mentioned in my other article.
+It is strongly connected with reliability issues.
 However, there are some symptoms you can find in the feedback from your users or your customer support:

 - Users are not sure if the performed action is effective